No, all registered voters may cast a ballot during the early voting period at the Registrar of Voters Office

 An inactive status means that your registration address has not been verified through the annual canvass of the voter rolls or election correspondence sent to your registration address has been returned as undeliverable by the postal service to the registrar of voters

 To return to active status, you must verify your residential address prior to voting, which may be done when you vote early or vote on Election Day.
-You may also do this in person at the registrar of voters
+You may also do this in person at the Registrar of Voters Office

 or by mail through a voter registration application